Working with the RAD Manager

 Select the parameter.

 If you have selected a table parameter, specify the display key of the parameter instance under Display key filter.
+If your table parameter has no display key, specify the primary key instead.

 Click the Add button.